Why Didn't They Tell You?

 There has been a lot of discussion of birthright citizenship of late.
 The issue is being argued before the U. S. Supreme Court as I write these words.
 A news anchor/commentator recently noted that no other country has birthright citizenship and asked the question, “Why does the United States have it?”
 It does seem odd that the U. S. has birthright citizenship when none of the Europeans countries have it.
 But why we have it is not a mystery.
 The answer is that it was put in the 14th Amendment to the U. S. Constitution as part of the effort to assure equal rights for the recently freed slaves and free people of color.
 To fully understand why Congress felt a need to allow birthright citizenship for ex-slaves, we need to examine the reason(s) for the 13th, 14th, and 15th amendments, all addressing the plight of Americans of African descent in the aftermath of the end of the U. S. Civil War.

 A few years before the Civil War started (1857), the U. S. Supreme Court issued its infamous Dread Scott decision.
-The majority opinion was written by Chief Justice Roger B. Taney who opined that people of African descent could not be citizens of the United States because they were not part of the people and had no role in forming the country and the Constitution.
-There were two dissenting opinions, one by Justice Benjamin Curtis and the other by Justice John McLean.
-Justice Curtis in a brilliant dissent obliterated the argument put forth by the majority opinion that Americans of African origin were not part of “We the People”, and Justice McLean argued that an enslaved person born in the country became a citizen upon being freed.
-This latter position was codified in the 14th Amendment.
-But until the 14th Amendment was ratified, the opinion of the majority held sway and was the last word on the matter.
-In the absence of the 14th Amendment, those opposing citizenship and the right to vote for Black People could have gone right back to the Dred Scott opinion.
-Led by Charles Sumner, the Republicans had a large enough majority to push the 14th and 15th Amendments through the Congress and to get them ratified by the required number of states.
+The opinion was written by Chief Justice Roger B. Taney who opined that people of African descent could not be citizens of the United States because they had no role in forming the country.
+His assertion that Americans of African origin had no role in forming this country was obliterated by Justice Curtis in a brilliant dissenting opinion.
+Nonetheless, the opinion of the majority held sway and was the last word on the matter.
+Those opposing citizenship and the right to vote for Black People could have gone right back to the Dred Scott opinion.
+Led by Charles Sumner, the Republicans had a large enough majority to push the 14th and 15th amendments through the Congress and got them ratified by the required number of states.

-The 15th Amendment addresses the right of citizens to vote.
-Section 1 states that “The right of citizens [my italics] of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.”
+The 15th Amendment, ratified on February 3, 1870, states in Section 1 that “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.”

 Please notice that the 15th Amendment conferred the right to vote on citizens.
-In the former slave states, black citizens were being denied the right to vote even though the 14th Amendment had already been passed, granting citizenship.
+In the former slave states, black citizens were being denied the right to vote; the 14th Amendment had already been passed.
 How could they speak to the franchise right if citizenship had not been granted?
 The 14th Amendment to the U. S. Constitution nullified Taney’s opinion in the Dred Scott case and cleared the way for citizens of color and citizens who had previously been slaves to vote.

 That Egypt is in Africa and Ancient Egypt Was an African Civilization